Ellen is a former copywriter for pc/nametag.

 So, of all the environmentally conscious terms out there, like “green,” “eco-friendly,” and “ethical,” sustainability sets the focus on the future.
 It means the item or action, in this case, “event,” is generating environmental, social and economic benefits, while not using up too many natural resources or causing pollution.

-Here are two examples of sustainable event management practices.
+Here are two examples of sustainable event management practices that will help you with your environmental event ideas.

 A zero waste event, or “zeewee” as it’s nicknamed, can be any size, from a large sporting event to a community fundraiser.
 The ideal zero waste event is one in which the organizer has an extensive plan in advance to reduce solid waste from the event by reusing various items such as signage and setting up zero waste stations for composting and recycling food, paper products, and plastics.